falkr/ttm4175/pages/security-3-2020.md

 :tip:

-Note that in the case where the password is not simple or didn't exist in John's dictionary, then you would need a much bigger dictionary and lot longer time to crack it.
+Note that in the case where the password is not simple or didn't exist in John's dictionary, then you would need a much bigger dictionary and a lot longer time to crack it.
 You can use your own password lists or download a large one from Internet (there’s lots of dictionary file in terabyte size).

 ### Creating new passwords from existing ones